olemaire/spki/README.md

 	- [The Manual Way](#the-manual-way)
 - [Credits](#credits)

+**WARNING: the following documentation is not in sync with master - so read it for now as source of inspiration instead of copy/paste reminder...** (and yes, it will be fixed soon -> see ticket 11).

 # Installation & Configuration
 See related flavor ([Bash] and [Perl]) Installation pages: browse the associated directory and have a look at their README file.